Independent reference. Not affiliated with any vendor mentioned on this site.

 The largest source of LogRhythm bill surprise is the gap between contracted MPS and observed MPS at peak.
 Customers contract on a 60-day moving average; spikes that breach the contracted ceiling for sustained periods trigger overage MPS at list rate, which is roughly 1.4x to 1.6x the in-contract rate.
 Sampling the true 95th percentile MPS for 60 days before signing avoids this.
 LogRhythm provides the visibility natively, but customers under-size and pay the spread.

 Negotiated discounts of 15-25 percent at term renewal are standard for contracts above $200K list.
 Multi-year commits push the band to 25-30 percent.
 Mid-term upsells almost never trigger structural discounts; saving the negotiation for renewal time is the right discipline.
-LogRhythm has been aggressive on price competitiveness against Splunk and Sentinel since the 2024 Exabeam merger discussion, and the 2026 quarter-end environment is genuinely productive for buyers.
+LogRhythm has been aggressive on price competitiveness against Splunk and Sentinel since the LogRhythm-Exabeam merger (announced May 2024, completed July 2024) created a combined-portfolio SIEM provider, and the 2026 quarter-end environment is generally favourable for buyers running a competitive process.

 LogRhythm pricing by MPS band